 A student must achieve a minimum cumulative GPA of 2.0 to graduate.
-A minimum cumulative GPA of 1.7 as a freshman, 1.9 as a sophomore, and 2.0 as a junior or senior must be achieved to maintain satisfactory academic status at the college.
+A minimum cumulative GPA of 2.0 must be achieved at the end of each regular semester (fall and spring) to maintain satisfactory academic status at NYIT.